IStranger/yii-resource-smart-load/README.md

 ## Limitations

-+ Cannot prevent reload inline blocks of js/css (try to eliminate in the new version).
++ Cannot prevent reload inline blocks of js/css (we will try to eliminate in the new version).
-+ Increases the traffic between client and server (extension uses cookie and http headers).
++ Increases incoming traffic (from client to server), because extension uses cookie and http headers.
 This is especially important for sites with a large number of included resource files.
 This can be adjusted by changing the hash method: <b>crc32b</b> takes less size than <b>md5</b> (see option of extension).
+In addition it should be remembered that the size of the cookie is limited (in browser).
 + Extension does not work if the user has enabled filtering of http headers (for example, on company's proxy), and browser not to accept cookies.
-However, we believe the probability of such events is low.
+However, we assume the probability of such events is low.

 ## Usage